asabitov/aws-bastion-template/README.md

 # A typical AWS bastion host
-This project builds a typical AWS bastion with all essential software.
+This project builds a typical AWS bastion, which has all essential software.

 Procedure:
 * Deploy the "typical-aws-bastion.json" CloudFormation template. \